 Bayfield has an excellent school district and did not shut their doors during COVID.
 The Bayfield School District has long been recognized as one of Colorado's finest.
-Bayfield High School was one of three high schools in the state to receive a Colorado Governor's Distinguished Improvement Award in 2019.
-In 2019 the school District completed construction of a new elementary school and improvements to the existing primary school.
 The library was named the Best Small-town Library in American in 2013.
+The fire district and the library have been involved in a significant partnership in vaccinations for 2021 with fire district personnel at the library administering vaccines every Wednesday.
 Bayfield also boasts a quaint downtown known as Mill Street that has ball fields for youth and adult sports along with the ever-popular Bayfield Heritage Days held each September.